 After a driver’s license suspension, you must get auto insurance and file an SR-22.
 An SR-22 isn’t insurance — it’s a certificate of financial responsibility required for some drivers by their state or court order.

-The SR-22 certificate or form, filed with your state, proves that your auto insurance policy meets the minimum liability coverage required by state law.
+The SR-22 certificate or form, which is filed with your state, proves that your auto insurance policy meets the minimum liability coverage required by state law.

 Below, learn whether you can get SR-22 insurance without a vehicle or a license and more.